MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 :::image type="content" source="media/monitor-batching-ingestion/blobs-processed-by-component-type-chart.png" alt-text="Screenshot of the Metrics pane in Azure portal showing a chart of blobs processed from the github database, aggregated by sum and split by component type.":::

-* Notice that on February 13 there is a decrease in the number of blobs that were ingested to the *GitHub* database over time.
-Also, notice that the number of blobs that were processed at each of the components is similar, meaning that approximately all data processed in the *Data Connection* component was also processed successfully by the *Batching Manager*, *Ingestion Manager*, and *ADX Storage Engine* components.
-Therefore, this data is ready for query.
+* Notice that on February 13 there's a decrease in the number of blobs that were ingested to the *GitHub* database over time.
+Also, notice that the number of blobs that were processed at each of the components is similar, meaning that approximately all data processed in the *Data Connection* component was also processed successfully by the *Batching Manager*, *Ingestion Manager*, and *Azure Data Explorer Storage Engine* components.
+This data is ready for query.

 ### Blobs Received